 Genome browsers enable researchers to visualize and browse entire genomes with annotated data including gene prediction and structure, proteins, expression, regulation, variation, comparative analysis, etc. They use a visual, high-level overview of complex data in a form that can be grasped at a glance and provide the means to explore the data in increasing resolution from megabase scales down to the level of individual elements of the DNA sequence.

-There’s a wide range of web based genome browsers.
-We’re going to restrict our selection to the top 4.
+There are a wide range of web based genome browsers.
+We’re going to restrict our selection to the top 5.

 Note: This Group Test excludes desktop based genome browsers for Linux.
-This is because we recently covered the best ones in this article.
+This is because we cover the best ones in this article.